IHE/ITI.mXDE/input/pagecontent/index.md

-This Mobiles Cross-Enterprose (mXDE) Profile provides the means to access data elements extracted from shared structured documents.
+This Mobiles Cross-Enterprise (mXDE) Profile provides the means to access data elements extracted from shared structured documents.
 The profile enables the deployment of health data exchange infrastructures where fine-grained access to health data coexists and complements the sharing of coarse-grained documents and the